National redoubt: China

 The Chinese Nationalists relocated to the island of Taiwan after the Civil War.

-During the Second Sino-Japanese War in World War II, the city of Kunming was prepared as a national redoubt in case the temporary capital, Chongqing, fell.
+During the Second Sino-Japanese War in World War II, the city of Kunming was prepared as a national redoubt for the Republic of China’s Nationalist government in case the temporary capital, Chongqing, fell.
 An elaborate system of caves to serve as offices, barracks and factories was prepared but never used.

 Kunming was again slated to serve in this role in the renewed Chinese Civil War, but the Nationalist garrison changed sides and joined the Communists.
 Instead, Taiwan became the last redoubt and home of the Nationalist government, a role which continues to this day.

 Japan

 Towards the end of World War II, the Matsushiro Underground Imperial Headquarters were built in Nagano Prefecture.
 They were intended as a base from which the Japanese government could operate in case of an Allied invasion of the home islands.
 The base was partly completed by the time of Japan's surrender.